cube-js/cube/DEPRECATION.md

 >

-Motivation:

-1. The `checkAuthMiddleware` was tightly bound to Express, [which was deprecated](#embedding-cubejs-within-express).
+The `checkAuthMiddleware` was tightly bound to Express, [which has been deprecated](#embedding-cubejs-within-express).
+Since Cube.js supports HTTP **and** WebSockets as transports, we want our authentication API to not rely on transport-specific details.
-2. HTTP is not only the transport for Cube.js, We support WebSocket server, which can be a default way in the feature.
-In this case we want our authentication API to be not transport-specific.

 We now recommend using [`checkAuth`][ref-checkauth] as a transport-agnostic method of authentication.
 This means the same authentication logic can be reused for both